emj1020/emj1020/README.md

 - 👋 Hi, I’m Liz & welcome to my github page!
-I am a mathematician, physicist, and urban data scientist actively searching for job opportunities in mainly local government & public sector, consulting, NGOs, and think tanks.
+I am a mathematician, physicist, and urban data scientist actively searching for job opportunities in local government & public sector, consulting, NGOs, and think tanks.

 - 👩🏻‍🎓 I’m currently in my masters degree at NYU's Center for Urban Science & Progress where I am learning to apply machine learning techniques, mainly using open source data, to quantify & solve societal issues that impact urban communities.
 I am extremely interested in the topics of educational equity, criminal justice, affordable housing & residential segregation, and data & innovation in the public sector.
 I look forward to sharing the projects I complete in my program, as well as any personal projects, with the public on my github account.